 What should I do if I disagree with the notice?

-Call us at the toll free number on the top right corner of your notice.
+Call us at the toll-free number on the top right corner of your notice.
 Please have your paperwork ready when you call.
 If you prefer, you can write to us using the notice's response form.
-Enclose it in the envelope we've provided.
+Enclose it in the envelope we provided.

 What should I do if I've just filed my tax return?

-You don't have to do anything if you filed your tax return within the last 8 weeks.
+You do not have to do anything if you filed your tax return within the last 8 weeks.

-What should I do if I didn't file my tax return or it's been more than 8 weeks since I filed it?
+What should I do if I did not file my tax return or it has been more than 8 weeks since I filed it?

 Complete the response form from your notice.
-Check the name, social security number, and tax year on your notice.
+Check the name, Social Security number, and tax year on your notice.
 Make sure they match the name, number, and year on the return.
-Mail us a copy of the tax return.
-Sign and date it.
-Send it with the response form.
+Then mail us a signed and dated copy of the tax return with the response form.

-You can request a payment plan with us when you can't pay the full amount you owe.
+You can request a payment plan with us when you cannot pay the full amount you owe.